accellera-official/systemc/unit_test/tlm/README.txt

    The multi_sockets test is dependent on the boost library, you will need to have an environment variable 'BOOST_HOME' set to build the test

+   To run the tests with SystemC-2.1v1, boost and gcc-3.4.4 you need to change the Makefile.config in build-unix/ to unset the FLAG_WERROR You also need to unset this flag when using gcc-4.1.2 and above

 The tests: